-As an environmental nonprofit marketer, you need to know about copyrights, trademarks, and patents.
+As a wildlife conservation nonprofit, you need to know about copyrights, trademarks, and patents.
 You do not need to be an expert, but you need to understand their correct use and when they should be applied. …Not knowing can cost you and your organization.

-For example, your boss approaches you; she says that within the budget are funds for a new outdoor sign featuring your organization’s logo.
+For example, your boss approaches you and says that within the budget are funds for a field sign featuring interpretative language and your organization’s logo.
 You have a non-registered trademark, but you are not sure what this means.
 Which of these symbols might you use?

 blog-2014-05-21_img1

-If you are not sure, it’s OK, a lot of people are confused by this-
+If you are not sure, it’s okay, a lot of people are confused by this-

-One California nonprofit, responsible for visitor services at a prominent park, was also confused by how to present their trademark.
-During a well attended public event, I asked the Executive Director about the Circle R symbol next to their name, as I had not seen it displayed this way previously.
-He pointed back to the logo and said, “Oh, yeah the patent, we recently added that.”
-I politely asked him to clarify “the patent.”
-His organization was using the wrong trademark symbol with the logo, plus he did not call it by the proper name.
-I do not know if the mistake cost the organization financially, but it was embarrassing.
+One California-based nonprofit I worked with was also confused about how to present its trademark.
+During a well-attended public event, I congratulated the Executive Director on the Circle-R symbol next to their name as it showed their trademark was not officially registered.
+He pointed back to the logo and said, “Oh, yeah the patent, we recently added the Circle-R.” I politely asked him to clarify.
+Sadly, he did not know that his organization was publicly using the wrong trademark symbol and legal name associated with the trademark.

-Such mistakes occur at for-profit companies too.
-After a tech firm had moved to a new two-story office in Silicon Valley, a new street sign was manufactured at a price upwards of $10,000 dollars.
-In a rush to finish-the-job, an admin ordered the sign and the incorrect trademark symbol, a “TM” was used on the sign when a “Circle-R” was needed.
+Such mistakes occur at large for-profit companies too.
+After a tech firm had moved to a new two-story office in Silicon Valley, a new street sign was manufactured at a price upwards of $10,000.
+In a rush to finish the job, an admin ordered the sign and the incorrect trademark symbol, a “TM” was used on the sign when a Circle-R was needed.
 The oversight demonstrated that internal processes had not been followed and because of expense the error remained on the sign for several years.

 Don’t make these same mistakes; here are some basics about copyrights, trademarks, and patents to avoid such confusion.